-The Company may annually sponsor research activities performed by ODURF's Frank Reidy Research Center for Bioelectrics.
-During the year ended December 31, 2018, the Company agreed to sponsor \$0.8 million in research during the subsequent 12-month period to be funded through monthly payments made upon ODURF certifying, to the Company's reasonable satisfaction, that ODURF has met its obligations pursuant to the specified task order and statement of work.
+The Company may annually sponsor research activities (SRAs) performed by Old Dominion University's Frank Reidy Center (ODURF).
+ODURF is compensated by the Company for its conduct of each study in accordance with the budget and payment terms set forth in the applicable task order.
+During the year ended December 31, 2019, the Company agreed to sponsor \$0.8 million in research during the subsequent 12-month period funded through monthly payments made upon ODURF certifying, to the Company's reasonable satisfaction, that ODURF has met its obligations pursuant to the specified task order and statement of work.
 The principal investigator may transfer funds with the budget as needed without the Company's approval so long as the obligations of ODURF under the task order and statement of work remain unchanged and unimpaired.
-As of March 31, 2019, approximately \$0.4 million remained payable under this sponsorship.
+As of March 31, 2020, approximately \$0.4 million remained payable under this agreement.